-- Seeking resolution of a contractual issue payment disputes wherein the provider believes CCA is paying an amount different than was contractually agreed should be directed to CCAContracting@commonwealthcare.org. - An appeal made by a provider on behalf of a specific Member should be directed to CCA's Provider Services Department 866-420-9332. - Incomplete or incorrect claims If CCA returns a claim due to missing or incomplete information, the claim may be resubmitted using CCA's Request for Claim Review Form.
+- Seeking resolution of a contractual issue payment disputes wherein the provider believes CCA is paying an amount different than was contractually agreed should be directed to CCAContracting@commonwealthcare.org. - An appeal made by a provider on behalf of a specific Member should be directed to the CCA Provider Services department 866-420-9332. - Incomplete or incorrect claims: If CCA returns a claim due to missing or incomplete information, the claim may be resubmitted using the CCA Request for Claim Review form.

-All Provider Appeals must include:
+All Provider Appeals Must Include:

-- Request for Claim Review Form - Provider's tax identification number - Provider's contact information - A clear identification of the appeals item - A concise explanation for which the provider believes the payment amount, request for additional information, or other CCA action is incorrect - The remittance advice (or the member name, date of service, CPT or HCPC codes, original claim number) - · Copy of the Authorization (if authorization was required) - An explanation for Good Cause if attempting to appeal a timely filing denial
+- Request for Claim Review form - Provider's tax identification number - Provider's contact information - A clear identification of the appeals item - A concise explanation for which the provider believes the payment amount, request for additional information, or other CCA action is incorrect - The remittance advice (or the member name, date of service, CPT or HCPC codes, original claim number) - Copy of the authorization (if authorization was required) - An explanation for good cause if attempting to appeal a timely filing denial